It’s been almost a year since Ive updated my asthma status. Here’s the latest report card. For the year, I give myself a C +

 My medical establishment labels are unchanged ( no big surprise there).
 Under the GINA guidelines, I’m still labeled a severe persistent asthmatic.
 Under the brand new SARP phenotypes for severe asthmatics, I’m labeled a Catagory/Cluster 5, Childhood onset asthmatic. ( Thank you Dr Wenzel)

 - I’m pretty much short of breath to some degree all the time now (even when I’m in my green zone).
 Most of the time it doesn’t bother me because I’m used to it.
 But in addition to the low level chronic breathlessness, I’ve also been getting these short, but very intense bouts of dyspnea which seem to spring out of nowhere.
 The sensation is like that of sudden suffocation.
 It’s like someone put a bag over my head.
 It feels like my respiratory muscles are too weak to expand my lungs when I take a breath in.
 The sensation makes me anxious, which then perpetuates this viscous cycle of not being able to catch my breath.
 It’s awful.
-This video ,which Ive used before in my blog posts, does a great job of depicting what these intense mini attacks kinda feel like.
-The only difference is that I don’t struggle the way the actor does in the clip.

 Thankfully these bouts only last an hour or two and are usually relieved with meditative breathing, multiple back to back neb treatments and sometimes opiates.
 Unfortunately, these intense flares seem to be occurring more frequent now….almost daily.
 They’re probably a result of declining lung volumes and increased sensitivity to air-trapping.